 - The community will be engaged in mapping their neighbourhood.
-Opportunities, challenges, conflicts, and possibilities will be recorded; - Public workshops will run to discuss ideas, locations and aspirations of the community.
-The guidelines developed in phase 01 will be discussed and scenarios for their implementation negotiated with the different stakeholders; - The project for the physical new public space, one for each community, will be developed with the community support by a local professional who will ensure compliance to local legislation as well as provide creative input in the process; - The community will be then engaged in the actual development of the project.
-In this case, the land and location will be provided by the City Government of Samarinda based on the recommendation and assessment so that the project will in line with the city development plan and strategy.
-The new public space is meant to be a generator for the new physicality of the space as well as its identity, so as part of the development of the public space, plans for the future development of the neighbourhood will be negotiated; - The physical construction of the space will be done engaging professionals as well as members of the community.
-This approach is to ensure that community members can learn a set of skills during the process and aspire to future professional opportunities; - Once the project has been completed, the community will take charge of running and managing the public space.
+Opportunities, challenges, conflicts, and possibilities will be recorded. - Public workshops will run to discuss ideas, locations and aspirations of the community.
+The guidelines developed in phase 01 will be discussed and scenarios for their implementation negotiated with the different stakeholders. - The project for the physical new public space, one for each community, will be developed with the community support by a local professional who will ensure compliance to local legislation as well as provide creative input in the process. - The community will be then engaged in the actual development of the project.
+In some cases land acquisition will be necessary as well as changes in the urban form of the neighbourhood will have to be negotiated.
+The new public space is meant to be a generator for the new physicality of the space as well as its identity, so as part of the development of the public space, plans for the future development of the neighbourhood will be negotiated. - The physical construction of the space will be done engaging professionals as well as members of the community.
+This approach is to ensure that community members can learn a set of skills during the process and aspire to future professional opportunities. - Once the project has been completed, the community will take charge of running and managing the public space.
 Apart events and festival, stress will be put on everyday activities to make the space dynamic, liveable and sustainable.

 The continuous engagement of community in each phase of the process will ensure a sense of ownership for the new public space.
 The importance of engaging the community in developing everyday activity in this new space will be strategic for the success of the programme.
 The new typology of public space will have to be a space where to gather, work, play, and learn in a community setting.
-Participation methods are chosen because, in these phases, the community can involve in the planning and development process that is essential to the project implementation.
-This activity will trigger strong relationships with space and place